corvid3/bloons-auto-player/README.md

 # bloons-auto-player
 automatically plays deflation on infernal for a set amount of time

+### ! does not work on windows !
+only works on X11 compatable machines

 make sure you have infernal unlocked, silly takes control of keyboard, doesn't run in the background